This tutorial shows how to draw a katana in eight steps with illustrated examples and a detailed breakdown of the various parts of the sword.

 The braid of the hand wrap will generally create some folds.

-You can show the folds as in the example above by drawing some lines from the tips of the rhombuses that are facing towards one another (as in the example above).
+You can show the folds as in the example above by adding some lines from the middle edges of the rhombuses.
+Draw the line on each end going in the opposite direction of the other.

 Step 8 – Finish the Katana Drawing